LzOggar/LakkaTOR/README.md

 ### Installing

-You have to clone the repo. in your computer with :
+You have to clone the repo. into your computer with :

 ```
 git clone https://github.com/LzOggar/LakkaTOR